 Better is to build a strategic portfolio that combines both traditional investments (stocks/bonds) and blockchain assets (bitcoin/altcoins).

 Our Blockchain Believers Portfolio offers ready-made templates that you can use to structure your own investing portfolios.
-They have historically doubled traditional stock market returns.
+Here’s how our “Believers” portfolios (crypto investors) stack up against “Non-Believers” (traditional investors):

 The basic principle is to own the entire stock market (around 60-65% of your portfolio), the entire bond market (around 30-35%), with a small slice of the pie dedicated to bitcoin and altcoins (between 2-10%).